jan-vince/smallcontactform/README.md

 * You can add antispam field label and error message for non JavaScript enabled browsers.
  * If JavaScritp is working, antispam field is automatically hidden and cleared.

+#### Check sender's IP

+You can add an extra form protection with limit submits from one IP address.

+This check has own error message and custom field to set maximum submits.

 ### EMAIL